temporalio/documentation/docs/go/how-to-handle-a-signal-in-a-workflow-in-go.md

 ---
-id: signals
+id: how-to-handle-a-signal-in-a-workflow-in-go
-title: Signals in Go
+title: How to handle a Signal in a Workflow in Go
-sidebar_label: Signals
+sidebar_label: Handling Signals
+description: TODO
+tags:
+  - go
+  - developer-guide
 ---

 **Signals** provide a mechanism to send data directly **in** to a running Workflow.